Language Test

 PTE

-The Pearson English Test or (PTE) is a new English test that was developed by Pearson to meet IRCC’s language proficiency requirements for Canadian immigration applicants.
+The Pearson Test of English Core (PTE Core). is a new English test that was developed by Pearson to meet IRCC’s language proficiency requirements for Canadian immigration applicants.
 Like the other language tests, the PTE will test on the four areas of language ability; reading, writing, listening and speaking.
-The IRCC will begin to accept test results from the PTE by “late 2023”.

 What Score do I Need?